 (sub-test 4 in Figure 1).
 If the response was $A'_1B'_1$ or $A'_2B'_2$, then the measurement $A'B'$ was attributed the outcome $+1$; if the response was $A'_1B'_2$ or $A'_2B'_1$, then the measurement $A'B'$ was attributed the outcome $-1$.

-For each coincidence measurement $XY$, we collected the relative frequencies of the obtained responses which we considered, in the large number limit, as the probability $\mu(X_iY_j)$ that the outcome $X_iY_j=\pm 1$ is obtained in the corresponding measurement, $X=A,A'$, $Y=B,B'$.
+For each joint measurement $XY$, we collected the relative frequencies of the obtained responses which we considered, in the large number limit, as the probability $\mu(X_iY_j)$ that the outcome $X_iY_j=\pm 1$ is obtained in the corresponding measurement, $X=A,A'$, $Y=B,B'$.
 Table \ref{tab1} reports the judgement probabilities computed in this way.
-Referring to these probabilities, we can then calculate the expectation values, or correlation functions, of the coincidence measurements $AB$, $AB'$, $A'B$ and $A'B'$, as follows:
+Referring to these probabilities, we can then calculate the expectation values, or correlation functions, of the joint measurements $AB$, $AB'$, $A'B$ and $A'B'$, as follows:

 Inserting Equations (\ref{AB_Test_1})--(\ref{A'B'_Test_1}) into Equation (\ref{chsh}), we get